vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_2.md

 }
 ```

 Here is our implementation of the `fetch` method.
-It's job is to get and return a new log message from the source each time it is called, or state that there are no more log messages remaining.
+It's job is to get and return a new log message from the source each time it is called.
 The type of the return value is a `LogThreadedFetchResult`, which is just a `LogMessage` with a status code at the beginning.
 This can be one of three things:
-* `THREADED_FETCH_SUCCESS`, to indicate a successful message.
+* `THREADED_FETCH_SUCCESS`, to indicate a successful message fetch.
 * `THREADED_FETCH_NOT_CONNECTED`, to indicate the connection to the source is no longer working.
 * `THREADED_FETCH_ERROR`, to indicate an error has occured.
 ```